Dorset-Council-UK/GIFramework-Maps-Admin-Guide/docs/db/admin-roles.md

 ### ApplicationUserRoles

 This table contains the mapping between a user and the roles they have been given.
-To give a user a role, simply provide there user identifier and the ID from the ApplicationRoles table.
+To give a user a role, simply provide their user identifier and the ID from the ApplicationRoles table.

 !!! hint
-    You can get a users identifier (or your own) by getting them to go to `https://<your-application-root>/account/diagnostics` and looking up the `nameidentifier` value.
+    You can get a user's identifier (or your own) by getting them to go to `https://<your-application-root>/account/diagnostics` and looking up the `nameidentifier` value.